sBwatts/hugo-website/content/papers/beyond-uof-2023/index.md

 date: 2021-11-01
 tags: ["policing","use of force","de-escalation"]
 author: ["Michael D. White","Carlena Orosco", "Seth Watts"]
-description: "This paper examines alternative outcomes for police De-escalation training.
+summary: "This paper examines alternative outcomes for police De-escalation training.
 Published in the Journal of Criminal Justice, 2023."
 ---

 ---